GenomicsAotearoa/data-management-resources/docs/personas/persona2.md

 ![The data management needs of postdoctoral researcher Dr Atsushi Sato](../figures/Persona2.png)

 Mouse-over for definitions: DMP, HPC, GPU.
+See the [Glossary](https://genomicsaotearoa.github.io/data-management-resources/glossary/) for more details.

 ## Dr Sato’s key questions in his data management journey